 two females at hotel check-in desk

 The Travel and Tourism program is designed for individuals who plan to enter the travel industry or professionals who desire to update their skills.
-Career opportunities are available in an exciting variety of areas including airline, ship, travel agencies, tour operators, destination management companies, tourism bureaus and convention industries.
-The Travel and Tourism degree requires a minimum of 65 credits in program requirements, program electives and general education in the courses listed below.
+Career opportunities are available in a variety of areas including airline, cruise line, travel agencies, tour operators, destination management companies, tourism bureaus, and convention industries.
+The Travel and Tourism degree requires a minimum of 64 credits in program requirements, program electives and general education in the courses listed below.

 For more information about Hospitality Management, please visit the program page.